nathaniel-o/uc_ensemble/plugins/cocktail-images/README.md

 # Cocktail Images Plugin

-A WordPress plugin for managing cocktail images and drink-related functionality with intelligent title matching and image cycling.
+A WordPress plugin for managing cocktail images with intelligent title matching and image cycling functionality.

 ## Description

-This plugin provides comprehensive functionality for managing and displaying cocktail images on your WordPress site.
+This plugin provides **FOCUSED** functionality for managing and displaying cocktail images on your WordPress site.
 It includes:

 - **Intelligent Image Matching**: Advanced title normalization and exact matching for finding related images
 - **Image Cycling**: Click-to-cycle through images with matching titles
 - **Featured Image Detection**: Check if images are featured in posts
 - **Title Normalization**: Consistent title processing across JavaScript and PHP

-- **Carousel Generation**: Dynamic carousel creation with random and filtered drink images
-- **Drink Post Management**: Functions to query and manage drink posts with taxonomy
-- **Metadata Generation**: Automatic generation of drink metadata lists
-- **Slideshow Support**: Complete slideshow functionality with infinite loops
+## 🚨 **Important: Carousel Functionality Removed**
+**ALL carousel and drink management functionality has been completely removed** and moved to the drinks-plugin.
+This plugin now focuses solely on image matching and cycling features.

 ## Features

 ### **AJAX Handlers**
-- `filter_carousel` - Filter carousel by search terms
 - `randomize_image` - Randomize images with category filtering
 - `find_matching_image` - Find images with matching titles (exact match)
 - `check_featured_image` - Check if an image is featured in any post